 This is an event for boys who are under the age of 18 on 31st December in the year prior to the year of competition, it is open to players whose home club is affiliated to the Lothians Golf Association.
 Its roll of honour makes for impressive reading, the winners including Andrew Oldcorn (1977), Ian Young (1978) and David Inglis (1998).

 The tournament will consist of an 18 hole stroke-play qualifying event on Sunday 1st August with the players with top 8 scratch scores going on to play match play, in the evenings, on the following week.
 The champion receives the Spiers Trophy.
-The leading qualifier will receive the Lindsay Trophy, The Speirs Trophy will be presented this year to the Leading Qualifier as no matchplay will take place due to the COVID-19 restrictions.
+The leading qualifier will receive the Lindsay Trophy.
 The Speirs Trophy is the second oldest of the trophies held by the Lothians Golf Association, having been first contested in 1925.

 The championship was, in fact, originally organised by Edinburgh Town Council.
 It ran the event until the mid-1960s, when it asked the Lothians Golf Association to take over that role.
 The event allows the Lothians Golf Association to work together with Edinburgh Leisure and the City of Edinburgh Council in their joint aim of promoting junior golf in the area.